Culture of Cornwall: Language

-The Cornish language is a Celtic language closely related to Breton and slightly less so to Welsh and Cumbric.
-All of these are directly descended from the British language formerly spoken throughout most of Britain.
+The Cornish language is a Celtic language closely related to Breton and slightly less so to Welsh and the now extinct Cumbric.
+All of these are directly descended from the Brythonic language formerly spoken throughout most of Britain.
 The language went into decline following the introduction of the English Book of Common Prayer (in 1549) and by the turn of the 19th century had ceased to be used as a community language (see main article for further discussion).

 During the 19th century researchers began to study the language from any remaining isolated speakers and in 1904 Henry Jenner published A Handbook in the Cornish Language which started the revival proper.
 Although less than 1% of Cornwall's population speak the language and 'mother tongue' speakers are in their hundreds rather than thousands, the language continues to play a significant part in the culture of Cornwall.

 Some events will use Cornish, in short phrases, openings, greetings or names.
 There is a healthy tradition of music in the language, which can also be enjoyed by non-speakers.
-The vast majority of place names in Cornwall are derived from the language, and many people who live in Cornwall know a few words or phrases, e.g. 'Kernow bys vyken!' ('Cornwall forever!).
+The vast majority of place names in Cornwall are derived from the language, and many people who live in Cornwall know a few words or phrases, e.g. 'Kernow bys vykken!' ('Cornwall forever!).
 Many Cornish houses, businesses, children, pets and boats are named in the language, thus it has use as an "official community language" and any Cornish speaker will often be asked to provide translations.
 The language is also used in official business, with the home of Cornwall Council being renamed from New County Hall to Lys Kernow and several of the region's MPs using the language in the Houses of Parliament.
 These include Andrew George, Dan Rogerson, Sarah Newton and Scott Mann, who have all used the language, at various times, to swear their oaths of allegiance to the Queen.